OVERVIEW

 1. Understanding user habits is pivotal in measuring engagement.
 All of the details from the height of the cards to the CTA's and the information surfaced, is important in maintaining the users attention and understanding what will peak their interest and keep them learning.

-2. Collaboration with the engineer is extremely important in understanding what is within scope.
+2. Collaboration with the developer was extremely important in understanding what is within scope.
 Making sure all of my designs were feasible when building required a lot of communication with my other team member and learning about app development on my part.

 What's Next?